FraunhoferIOSB/FAAAST-Service/docs/source/messagebus/messagebus.md

 			*   `ElementDeleteEventMessage`				Triggered when an element is deleted
 			*   `ElementUpdateEventMessage`				Triggered when an element is updated
 			*   `ValueChangeEventMessage`				Triggered when the value of an element is updated, payload: old value, new value
-	*   `ErrorEventMessage`								Triggered when an error occured, payload: message, error level (INFO, WARN, ERROR)
+	*   `ErrorEventMessage`								Triggered when an error occurred, payload: message, error level (INFO, WARN, ERROR)